Advice and Representation Centre (ARC)

 We endeavour to meet the diverse needs of our student population and our service is committed to anti-discriminatory practice in all its work.

-Under the Data Protection Act 2018 clients have a right of access to the personal data which we hold about them, subject to certain exemptions.
-Subject Access Requests must be in writing and for the attention of the ARC Manager.
+Under the Data Protection Act 1998 clients have a right of access to the personal data which we hold about them, subject to certain exemptions.
+Subject Access Requests must be in writing and for the attention of the Head of Belonging.

 In order to retain Advice Quality Standard (AQS) accreditation, case files will occasionally be reviewed by a third party (AQS assessor) for the purposes of auditing quality of service.
 Where possible, all personal data will be anonymised.